sgmurphy/wordpress-plugins/wordpress-popular-posts/readme.txt

 = Other Features =
 * **Shortcode support** - Use the [wpp] shortcode to showcase your most popular posts on pages, too!
 For usage and instructions, please refer to the [Installation section](https://wordpress.org/plugins/wordpress-popular-posts/#installation).
-* **Template tags** - Don't feel like using widgets?
+* **Template tags** - Don't feel like using blocks?
 No problem!
 You can still embed your most popular entries on your theme using the `wpp_get_mostpopular()` template tag.
 Additionally, the `wpp_get_views()` template tag allows you to retrieve the views count for a particular post.
 For usage and instructions, please refer to the [Installation section](https://wordpress.org/plugins/wordpress-popular-posts/#installation).
 * **Localization** - [Translate WPP into your own language](https://github.com/cabrerahector/wordpress-popular-posts/wiki/5.-FAQ#i-want-to-translate-your-plugin-into-my-language--help-you-update-a-translation-what-do-i-need-to-do).
 * **[WP-PostRatings](https://wordpress.org/plugins/wp-postratings/) support** - Show your visitors how your readers are rating your posts!

-= PSA: The classic WordPress Popular Posts widget is going away! =
+= PSA: The classic WordPress Popular Posts widget has reached End-of-Life =

 The classic WordPress Popular Posts widget doesn't work very well / at all with the new Widgets screen introduced with WordPress 5.8.

 This new Widgets screen expects WordPress blocks instead of regular WordPress widgets.
-If you're using the classic WordPress Popular Posts widget on your block-based Widgets screen please replace it with the [WordPress Popular Posts block](https://cabrerahector.com/wordpress/wordpress-popular-posts-5-3-improved-php-8-support-retina-display-support-and-more/#block-editor-support) instead - it has the same features and functionality as the "classic" widget so you won't be missing anything at all.
+If you're using the classic WordPress Popular Posts widget please replace it with the [WordPress Popular Posts block](https://cabrerahector.com/wordpress/wordpress-popular-posts-5-3-improved-php-8-support-retina-display-support-and-more/#block-editor-support) instead - it has the same features and functionality as the "classic" widget so you won't be missing anything at all.
+See the [Migration Guide](https://cabrerahector.com/wordpress/migrating-from-the-classic-popular-posts-widget/) for more details.

 Bjorn from wplearninglab.com was kind enough to create a video explaining how to use the new block for all of you visual learners: